vichargrave/vichargrave.github.io/_posts/2012-12-09-develop-a-packet-sniffer-with-libpcap.md

   - Network
 ---

 Libpcap is an open source C library that provides an API for capturing packets directly from the datalink layer of Unix derived operating systems.
-It is used by popular packet capture applications such as tcpdump and snort that enables them to run on just about any flavor of Unix.
+It is used by popular packet capture applications such as [tcpdump](https://www.tcpdump.org){:target="_blank"} and [snort](https://www.snort.org){:target="_blank"} that enables them to run on just about any flavor of Unix.

 Here’s an example of a simple packet sniffer application based on libpcap that displays packet information in a snort-like format.

 ## Libpcap Installation

 Chances are if you use an open source UNIX derived operating system like Linux or FreeBSD libcpap was most likely included with your distribution along with tcpdump.
-If you do not have libpcap you can download it from www.tcpdump.org.
+If you do not have libpcap you can download it from [tcpdump](https://www.tcpdump.org){:target="_blank"}.
 To install follow these instructions:

 1. Run `tar -zxvf libpcap.tar.gz` to unpack the libpcap tarball.
 2. cd to the resulting local libpcap directory.